Latest Alerts

 Individuals involved were forced to participate in activities that could cause physical and psychological harm, including forced consumption of substances, and coerced participation in illegal or degrading activities.

-Information related to reports received can be found on our Campus Hazing Transparency Page here: https://dos.uoregon.edu/hazing-prevention
+Information related to interim actions and substantiated violations can be found on our Campus Hazing Transparency Page here: https://dos.uoregon.edu/hazing-prevention

 Information regarding the status of Greek Life organizations on campus: https://dos.uoregon.edu/fsl-status